 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

+Step2.2. – the placement of the fly in the correct position is vital for a smooth preparation and survival of the fly for longer periods.
+This requires a well-built chamber with the correct dimensions, per the instructions provided in Figure 1, as well as some practice in shifting the position of the fly before anesthesia wears off.

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

 5. Will the filming need to take place in multiple locations (greater than walking distance)?
-(Y/N)
+(N)

 If yes, how far apart are the locations?